zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 - **`components.gateway.apiml.security.oidc.enabled`**
    Specifies the global feature toggle.
 Set the value to `true` to enable OIDC authentication functionality.

-- **`components.gateway.apiml.security.oidc.clientId`**
-   Specifies the value of the client identification (`client_id`) assigned by the OIDC provider to the API ML Gateway.

-- **`components.gateway.apiml.security.oidc.clientSecret`**
-   Specifies the client secret assigned by the OIDC provider to the API ML Gateway.
-This parameter is used in combination with the `client_id` to obtain JWKs from jwks.uri of the OIDC provider.

 - **`components.gateway.apiml.security.oidc.registry`**
    Specifies the SAF registry used to group the identities recognized as having a OIDC identity mapping.
 The registry name is the string used during the creation of the mapping between the dustributed and mainframe user identities.
 For more information, see the [ESM configuration](#esm-configuration).